 Have you noticed the change in the shade of your hair a few weeks after getting it colored?
 It is not uncommon to develop warm tones of yellow, orange, and red (brassiness) following a color job on your hair.

-Bleaching agents in hair dyes can oxidize the natural melanin present in your hair.
+Bleaching agents in hair dyes can oxidize the natural melanini XThe natural pigment that determines and restores the color of the hair and protects it from harmful UV rays. present in your hair.
 The lifting of natural pigments allows the dyeing agents in the hair color to deposit your chosen shade.
-Hair dye typically comprises three dye pigments – blue, red, and yellow.
+Hair dye typically comprises three dye pigments blue, red, and yellow.

 As the hair color transitions, the blue pigment fades faster, leaving behind warmer tones in your hair, causing brassy hair.
 A colored hair gloss can introduce the blue pigments back in your hair, thus correcting your hair tone.